-The beginning of the month has an average high of 28 degrees Fahrenheit, with the average low falling to 16 miserable degrees.
-But by the end of the month, the temperature will, on average, rise to a relatively comfortable 41 degrees, with the low at 28 degrees.
-Quite an improvement.
+The beginning of the month has an average high of 28 F, with the average low falling to 16 miserable degrees.
+But by the end of the month, the temperature will, on average, rise to a relatively comfortable 41 F, with the low at 28 F. Quite an improvement.
 More good news: The length of the day increases by more than two hours from the beginning of March to the end.

 But there is some bad news: It will be cloudy most of the time, and the chances of precipitation (probably snow) are high.
 Both of these negative situations improve as the month goes on.
 Suffice it to say, the weather in Moscow in March is a negative aspect.
 The flip side is that you will have the tourist attractions mostly to yourself and likely will pay less for flights and accommodations in this low tourist season.
 Big bonus: Moscow's landmarks look sparkling in the snow.

 Pack for winter weather when you travel to Moscow in March, regardless of when in the month you plan to be there.
 In particularly cold years, snow might still be on the ground or it might arrive while you are there and hang around for a while, perhaps your entire stay.
 Include all your cold-weather accessories in your luggage—a warm scarf, gloves, and hat—so you'll have them if you need them, which is pretty much of a certainty.